-Please compose a 1- to 2-page, single-spaced reflection on how your study abroad experience contributed to your Honors education.
-Reflect on the entirety of your experience abroad, which includes your course work and your experiences outside of the classroom (i.e., sight-seeing, mass transportation, lodging, encounters with other people in the country, buying food, etc.).
-Be sure to include some attention to what you consider an Honors education to be.
+Please compose a 1- to 2-page, single-spaced reflection on how your experience contributed to your honors education.
+Reflect on the entirety of your experience, including your course work and your experiences outside of the classroom (i.e., sight-seeing, mass transportation, lodging, encounters with other people, buying food, etc.).
+Be sure to include some attention to what you consider an honors education to be.

-Join Professor Wampler for a new high-impact learning experience in Spring 2023.
-This program will be a deep dive into learning about water issues first-hand through experts and experience.
-This program will satisfy curriculum requirements for Honors students, natural and environmental science majors, and geology majors.
-The program will be offered as two hybrid courses (GEO380 and GEO360) that will take place in the first 6-week spring term.
+Join Professor Wampler for this high-impact learning experience.
+This program is a deep dive into learning about water issues first-hand through experts and experience.
+Students will take two hybrid courses (GEO 280 and GEO 380) in the first 6-week spring term.
 Two weeks of online coursework before and after a 4-week trip to the southwestern United States (Colorado, Utah, Arizona, and New Mexico).
-The trip cost will be posted as soon as an approximate cost is known.
-The program cost will not include tuition.
 Learn more here

-Join Professor Cataldo for this program in Jerusalem, Israel.
+Join Professor Cataldo in Jerusalem, Israel.
 Explore geographic and historical contexts of the Jewish and Christian Bibles and how biblical interpretations continue to influence the social-political world today.
 Field trips include Petra, Masada, the Western Wall, Sea of Galilee, Dor, Ein Gedi, Qumran, Jericho, the Dead Sea, and many more.
-Note: this program will not run in Spring/Summer 2023.
-Learn more here
+Note: This program will not run in 2024.